Here Are the Best Car Insurance Companies of 2023

 Just as you need to know what’s covered, you should know what’s excluded.
 For example, some policies may not cover you if you’re in a collision with an uninsured driver, if you’re a victim of vehicle theft, if you collide with an animal or if your car is damaged in a natural disaster.

-Ask for a list of what’s not covered so you can determine the likelihood that these exclusions will affect you.
-For example, if you live in an area prone to hurricanes, you’ll want to make sure your car is covered for natural disasters.
+Ask for a list of what’s not covered to determine the likelihood that these exclusions will affect you.
+For example, if you live in an area prone to hurricanes, you’ll want to ensure your car is covered for natural disasters.
 If you often drive on country roads, you’ll probably want to be covered if you hit a deer.

 Can I Choose Who Performs Repairs?